 Leander is growing rapidly, and a variety of businesses are migrating to the suburb.
 Retail, industrial, and medical businesses have all begun to make their mark on the city.

-Some industrial businesses that have set roots in Leander include businesses like Emi, an electronics and metals manufacturer, which leased 32,972 sf at a warehouse on 17414 FM 1431.
-Another notable industrial business in Leander is HL Chapman Pipeline Construction, which has leased 57,077 sf at an industrial property on 9250 FM 2243.
+Some industrial businesses that have set roots in Leander include businesses like Emi, an electronics and metals manufacturer, which leased 32,972 square feet at a warehouse on 17414 FM 1431.
+Another notable industrial business in Leander is HL Chapman Pipeline Construction, which has leased 57,077 square feet at an industrial property on 9250 FM 2243.

-Some retail giants that have already popped up in Leander are HEB, Lowe’s, Goodwill and Randall’s.
-With 143,414 sf, the HEB Plus in Leander is the third-largest HEB location in Texas.
+Some retail giants that have already popped up in Leander are HEB, Lowe’s, Goodwill, and Randall’s.
+With 143,414 square feet, the HEB Plus in Leander is the third-largest HEB location in Texas.